Classics Revisited: Bram Stoker’s Dracula By Billie A Williams

-Every genre can include mystery.
-Let me show you how Dracula is.
+Every genre can include include significant elements of mystery and Dracula by Bram Stocker is a great example.
 First, what is mystery?
 To qualify as a mystery there must be certain conventions, they are: A crime, a secret, a detective, suspense and an orderly resolution.

 The clever use of view point characters writing letters or journal entries in Dracula makes for an easier read than a straight narrative.
 The dialogue is engaging and authentic to the characters represented.
 But, is Dracula a horror novel or a mystery novel?

 Because of the legend of Count Dracula and his castle, we plow through the introductory part of the novel reading over Jonathan Harker’s shoulder as he makes journal entries.
 We find out he is headed, by train, to Transylvania.
 The tiny mention of his overnight stay at a hotel in Klausenburgh doesn’t make an impression on us, not really.
 He writes that he doesn’t sleep well because of a dog that howls all night.
 We also learn that the area he will visit in Transylvania is where the descendants of Attila the Hun live.
 Bistrita, which is his destination, and where the castle of Dracula is, is described as a ‘very stormy’ place, fires, sieges, war, famine, disease…are particularly noted, but that is true of nearly all Europe in history, so we excuse it.